 Curiously several other start-up failure drivers are directly related to those mentioned above.
 For example, having a user un-friendly product and ignoring customers — factors leading to startup failure in 17% and 14% of cases — are directly related to offering products the market is not interested in.

 In fact, most entrepreneurs fail on their own fault.
 From the top 20 factors leading to startup failure, less than 3 are due to external factors.
-In order to help entrepreneurs be more successful it is important to focus on the development of their own skills, specially concerning the factors that, historically, have led most of them to failure.
+In order to help entrepreneurs be more successful, it is important to focus on the development of their own skills, especially concerning the factors that, historically, have led most of them to failure.